-In undertaking this review to determine the standard, the Panel noted that there were no provisions under the Rules for the Panel (or any other body) to undertake a periodic review of the standard once it has been determined by the Panel.
-The Panel considers that there would be benefit in undertaking such a periodic review as changes in technology and/or market arrangements may affect the benchmark and guidelines for the procurement of SRAS.
+In undertaking this review to determine the standard, the Panel noted that there were no provisions under the Rules for the Panel (or any other body) to undertake periodic review of the standard once it has been determined by the Panel.
+The Panel considers that there would be benefit in undertaking such periodic reviews as changes in technology and/or market arrangements may affect the benchmark and guidelines for the procurement of SRAS.
 As the AEMC may direct the Panel to undertake a review on any relevant subject matter, the Panel will request the AEMC to consider issuing standing terms of reference for periodic review of the standard.

-The Panel has determined that the final standard, when it is made, shall be effective from 1 August 2013.
-This is to ensure that this review process does not interfere with

-AEMO's current round of SRAS procurement.
+The Panel has determined that the standard shall be effective from 1 August 2013.
+This is to ensure that the new standard and this review process do not interfere with AEMO's current round of SRAS procurement.
 For future reviews the Panel will co-ordinate with AEMO to align the review and procurement processes to ensure that any changes to the standard may be captured in the latest round of SRAS procurement.